Smiling Regulates Emotion During Traumatic Recollection: Smiling, Emotion, and Narrative Patterns

-We have established what narrative content best predicts smiles and now analyze how smiling is related to affect.
-We analyze how smiles annotated with \textbf{negative narrative valence} ($n{=}23{,}624$, 18\% of smiles) and \textbf{negative present-day valence} ($n{=}18{,}872$, 19\% of smiles), derived from transcript and audio, respectfully, affect the valence of surrounding sentences.
+We analyze how smiles annotated with \textbf{negative narrative valence} ($n{=}23{,}624$, 18\% of smiles) and \textbf{negative present-day valence} ($n{=}18{,}872$, 19\% of smiles), derived from transcript and audio, respectively, relate to the valence of surrounding sentences.
 To do so, we map each negative valence smile onto the sentence that overlaps with the smile timestamp and collect the three preceding and following sentences, forming seven-sentence clusters from stimulus onset $t\in [-3, 3]$.
 For each valence type, we contrast the valence trajectories of these smile sentence clusters to sentence clusters where no smiling occurs ($n=221{,}347$ and $n=227{,}907$) along our three modalities of emotion (transcript, audio \cite{lertpetchpun_2025}, and eyegaze \cite{ma_2026}) for both narrative (Figure~\ref{fig:valence-trajectories}) and present-day (Figure~\ref{fig:pd-valence-trajectories}) valence.
 Under all six conditions, valence trajectories are higher during smile clusters.
 We note valence differences at $t=0$ for transcript and audio by definition are $0$ as this was the filter criteria.
-We report $p$-values, effect sizes, and subject coverage of valence trajectories in Table~\ref{tab:smile-valence}, finding effects are both stronger and more consistent for narrative affect than present-day affect and that transcript and audio are affected more saliently than eyegaze.
+We report effect sizes, subject coverage, and $p$-values of valence trajectories in Table~\ref{tab:smile-valence}, finding effects are both stronger and more consistent for narrative affect than present-day affect and that transcript and audio are affected more saliently than eyegaze.